airbytehq/airbyte/docs/deploying-airbyte/deploying-airbyte.md

 The Airbyte platform is a sophisticated data integration platform that enables you to handle large amounts of data movement.
 To quickly deploy Airbyte on your local machine you can visit the [Quickstart](../using-airbyte/getting-started/oss-quickstart) guide.
-If setting up an Airbyte server does not fit your usecase needs (i.e. you're using Jupyter Notebooks or iterating on an early prototype for your project) you may find the [PyAirbyte](../using-airbyte/pyairbyte/getting-started) documentation useful.
+If setting up an Airbyte server does not fit your use case needs (i.e. you're using Jupyter Notebooks or iterating on an early prototype for your project) you may find the [PyAirbyte](../using-airbyte/pyairbyte/getting-started) documentation useful.

 :::tip
 Enterprise Customers should follow the steps outlined in our docs on [Airbyte Self-Managed Enterprise](../enterprise-setup/README.md) and the associated [implementation guide](../enterprise-setup/implementation-guide.md).